 Below, I’ve dropped another video uploaded by Ring.
 It’ll guide you through the whole setup:

 That’s pretty much it.
-Make sure to follow Ring’s guidelines and you’ll have your Ring Pro up and running in 10 minutes maximum.
-Plus, you can use the mobile application or the user’s manual for further instructions.
+Simply follow Ring’s guidelines and you’ll have your Ring Pro up and running in 10 minutes maximum.
+Plus, you can use the mobile application or the user manual for further instructions.

 Ring 2 Doorbell

-The first thing that comes to your mind while seeing a Ring 2 doorbell is how good-looking it is.
+The first thing that comes to mind when you see a Ring 2 doorbell is how good-looking it is.
 The second-generation Ring is quite similar to the first one.
 It’s just bulkier in size and has two interchangeable faceplates.

-Before making the decision to purchase the Ring 2, make to measure the space you’ll be installing the doorbell.
+Before making the decision to purchase the Ring 2, ensure that you measure the space where you’ll be installing the doorbell.
 Ring 2 is 5.05-inches tall, 2.50-inches wide, and 1.08-inches thick.
 Despite the bulky size, Ring 2 doesn’t look weird installed next to your door.

-I really loved the fact that Ring’s package includes two faceplates – Satin nickel and Venetian.
-You can always change its colour if you think that the current one doesn’t look nice.
+I really loved the fact that Ring’s package includes two faceplates — Satin nickel and Venetian.
+You can always change the colour if you think that the current one doesn’t look nice.